Ian Harding - Featured - Oliu

 Role: Director of Design and UX

-Oliu is a B2B2C layered identity verification platform that gives organizations the ability to create and manage verification transactions for their customers.
-Originally developed as a credential management platform, the product was too advanced and had failed to generate recurring revenue.
+Oliu is a B2B2C layered identity verification SaaS that gives organizations the ability to create and manage verification transactions for their customers.

 How might we

-1. Clearly communicating steps and actions
+1. Clearly communicated steps and actions

 Testing